talwrii/awesome-reaper-pedalboard/readme.md

 This board is perhaps more reminiscent of a track mixer with its sliders and nobs, it is however cheap and cheap means replaceable and small.
 A more appropriate control might have pairs dials for as is common on pedals.
 However if might be natural for pedals to have an "intensity setting" and a "control setting".

+Faderfox offered some nice midi controllers that mostly consist of knobs, but these are relatively expensive.
+I also saw some options on etsy which were more affordable, though I have had problems with receiving broken electronics on etsy before and the products may not be easily replaceable.

 ### An old mac laptop
 I originally used a linux laptop run but wanted my set up to support a digital piano sound and found it difficult to find VST plugins for linux.
 There were tools which promised to convert windows VST plugins to linux ones or provide bridges but they were not trivial to use, so I elected to use an old mac machine.